 In today's climate, rent-free periods or rent abatements are more highly sought after.
-Nonetheless, if you are negotiating a fit-out contribution with your landlord, it’s worth discussing the details and conditions before signing your lease.
+Nonetheless, negotiating a fit-out contribution with your landlord is worth discussing the details and conditions before signing your lease

 Landlords are always eager to attract high-quality tenants on long-term leases, especially in rental markets with high vacancy rates.
 And offering a commercial lease incentive package is one way to do it.

-That means, as a commercial tenant, it is vital that you learn about the types of lease incentives that you are able to negotiate.
+That means, as a commercial tenant, it is vital that you learn about the types of lease incentives that you can negotiate.
 Use the following steps as a guide to secure the best possible commercial lease incentive:

 The Tenant CS team exclusively represents tenants to renegotiate with their landlord, exit leases, sublease excess space or relocate.
 We'll help you take advantage of the current market conditions and take a knife to your costs saving you:

 Get in touch with a member of our team today to see how we can help you.